 SYNOPSIS: After returning to the Gurney estate from London where he has addressed the annual luncheon of the Society of St.

-SYNOPSIS: After returning to the Gurney estate from London where he has addressed the annual luncheon of the Society of St. George, the aged 13th Earl of Gurney (HARRY ANDREWS) informs his man-servant Tucker (ARTHUR LOWE) of his plans to re-many.
+Background: SYNOPSIS: After returning to the Gurney estate from London where he has addressed the annual luncheon of the Society of St. George, the aged 13th Earl of Gurney (HARRY ANDREWS) informs his man-servant Tucker (ARTHUR LOWE) of his plans to re-many.
 Or his four sons, only one, Jack (PETER O'TOOLE) is still alive, and the Earl is concerned about the continuation of the line.
 The Earl's bride-to-be is Grace Shelley (CAROLYN SEYMOUR).

 To Celebrate his betrothal, the Earl indulges in one of his eccentricities.
 Dressed in a white ballet skirt, wearing a three cornered hat long underwost and a award, he pretends to hang himself from a beam in his bedroom. this time the stepladder slips, and when Tucker arrives, the Earl is dead.